junyuan-chen/ReadStatTables.jl/docs/src/index.md

 ## Features

-ReadStatTables.jl provides the following features in addition to wrapping the C interface of ReadStat.
+ReadStatTables.jl provides the following features in addition to wrapping the C interface of ReadStat:

 - Efficient data collection from ReadStat parser to a [Tables.jl](https://github.com/JuliaData/Tables.jl)-compatible column table `ReadStatTable`.
 - Interface of file-level and variable-level metadata compatible with [DataAPI.jl](https://github.com/JuliaData/DataAPI.jl).